cburkins/leankit/README.md

 node ./get_cards_by_lane.js --help

+NOTE: Leankit API credentials are stored in <b>".leankit.config"</b> file, which is blocked from entering the repo via a .gitignore file

 ### Requirements: Node.js

 You'll need install Node.js.
 The following directions assume a RedHat compatible OS (including AWS Linux)